FAIRmat-NFDI/pynxtools/docs/how-tos/build-a-plugin.md

 └── pyproject.toml
 ```

-To identify `pynxtools-plugin` as a plugin for pynxtools, an entry point must be established:
+To identify `pynxtools-plugin` as a plugin for pynxtools, an entry point must be established (in the `pyproject.toml` file):
 ```
 [project.entry-points."pynxtools.reader"]
 mydatareader = "pynxtools_plugin.reader:MyDataReader"
 ```

+Note that it is also possible that your plugin contains multiple readers.
+In that case, each reader must have its unique entry point.

 Here, we will focus mostly on the `reader.py` file and how to build a reader.
 For guidelines on how to build the other parts of your plugin, you can have a look here: